We are sure this statistic will not please anyone – One-third of all food produced worldwide gets into the garbage bins and landfills.

 People in 2 of the most prominent and populous US cities – Boston & NYC can get the best of food from over 200 restaurants.

-Launched in 2016 with a Kickstarter campaign, Food for all mobile application allows citizens to buy meals at huge discounts, a few minutes before the restaurant close down.
+Launched in 2016 with a Kickstarter campaign, the Food for all mobile application allows citizens to buy meals at huge discounts, a few minutes before the restaurant closes down.

 Korea – DamoGO